webdoc-labs/webdoc/CONTRIBUTING.md

 To set up development,
 * Clone the repo
-* Install "lerna" via "npm install -g lerna"
+* Install "pnpm" via "npm install -g pnpm"
-* Run "npm install" in the repo
+* Install "rush" via "npm install -g rush"
-* Run "lerna bootstrap"
+* Run "rush install" in the repo

 Move to the "examples" directory, and then run: